Click to Call

 Items should be washed and cleaned before storing

 The simplest approach to keeping objects in winter storage from deteriorating is to always take extra precautions by carefully cleaning and storing each item.
-Allowing dust and dirt to sit with your belongings for months can cause a lot of damage.
+Allowing dust and dirt to sit with your belongings for months can cause a lot of damage — and even lead to mildew or odors if not handled with care.

-Cleaning your belongings before keeping them protects not only the item but also the storage container.
+Cleaning your belongings before keeping them protects not only the item but also the storage space and containers they’re in.
 Make sure to dry your valuables after you’ve cleaned them.
 Water or moisture of any kind can cause issues, especially in the winter when liquids freeze and expand.
+Consider using moisture absorbers inside boxes or bins for added protection.
 Don’t forget to make all necessary repairs before storing your belongings, as well.

 Covers and containers add more protection from the elements

 Covering your valuables is an excellent way to keep them safe.
-Covering your belongings offers an added layer of cushioning and keeps bugs, dust, and debris out.
+Covering your belongings offers an added layer of cushioning and keeps dust, and debris out.
 However, you cannot simply cover your things with any material.
 Plastic and vinyl are not recommended because they can collect moisture or water and break or split when exposed to the cold in the winter.
-Wool or fabric coverings are the best materials to safeguard your items.
+Wool or fabric coverings are the best materials to safeguard your items, especially winter clothing or delicate accessories.

 Moving blankets are also a terrific way to keep your possessions secure for an extended period.
 Packing materials are also beneficial for maintaining heat and safeguarding any objects in boxes.
 You can also place your items inside plastic containers instead of cardboard boxes.
-Plastic bins are durable and offer more protection from moisture and anything else that could try to sneak inside.
+Plastic bins are durable and offer more protection.

 When electronics are exposed to extremely cold temperatures, they are easily ruined.
 So, if at all possible, take precautions to keep devices off the ground — put them on top of furniture, in boxes, or on shelves.
 The ground loses heat even in climate-controlled storage containers and is the coldest portion of the unit.
+Keeping items elevated improves access and prevents cold air from damaging them.
 Electronics left in this condition over the winter might be irreparably destroyed.

 Climate-controlled-storage-is-ideal-for-fragile-items.jpg